 Students may loan string instruments and bows with the permission of the Institutional Performance Librarian and Manager of SFCM's Instrument Collection.
-This is subject to availability, and students will be asked to pay a \$75 non-refundable semester fee for each item on loan, as well as sign a loan Updated: December 13, 2024 agreement.
+This is subject to availability, and students will be asked to pay a non-refundable semester fee for each item on loan, as well as sign a loan agreement.
 Fees are to be paid in cash or check only.
 It is the student's responsibility to have the condition of the instrument inspected at the beginning and end of the loaning period by the Manager of SFCM's Instrument Collection.
 If the instrument incurs any type of damage during the loaning period, the student will be held monetarily responsible.

 Instrument Loans are only an option while school is in session.
 Students wishing to travel outside of the SF Bay Area with a SFCM owned instrument must obtain prior approval before traveling.
 Violations may result in loan agreements being terminated, and future access to the collection may be revoked.
+Please be in touch with the Performance Librarian for more information as needed.